jMotif/SAX/README.md

 Time series Symbolic Aggregate Approximation
 ====

 This Java library implements Symbolic Aggregate Approximation for time series.

-It has a simple java code an API aiming at performance.
+The code and API are very simple aiming at performance.
+It provides a multi-threaded SAX version as well.